jennabelle/js-testing-api-3/README.md

 ###Notes on Process###

+I really enjoyed working on this project, it was really fun learning about the Abstract Syntax Tree, Esprima, Estraverse, Escodegen, and the Ace code editor!

-Things I learned: It was much easier to start off making all required functionality working with HTML text area first, then incorporate Ace code editor afterward.
-Another challenge I had was sometimes when you install and start to use a js library, there are innate errors to that package.
-For example, in estraverse.js, once installed there was a module loader error and I learned I had to install and configure the 'json-loader' package to webpack.
+Things I learned:

+1. It was much easier to start off making all required functionality work with HTML text area first, then incorporate Ace code editor afterward.
+2. Another challenge I had was sometimes when you install and start to use a library, there are innate errors to that package.
+For example, in estraverse.js, once installed there was a module loader error and I learned I had to install and configure the 'json-loader' package to webpack.config.
 Likewise, when I tried to use the react-ace library, there was a different error about not being able to read 'acequire' of undefined.
-I eventually scrapped react-ace and aimed for the lightweight wrapper for ace code editor.
-Also this was my first time using estraverse.js and
+I eventually scrapped react-ace and aimed for a lightweight wrapper for ace code editor.
+3. This was my first time using estraverse.js and I learned the power of using libraries for quick iteration.
+4. It was also my first time using Esprima and learned that when you type code that is not well-formed, Esprima will throw an error in the console e.g., 'Uncaught Error: Unexpected token('.
+This makes sense because Esprima wasnt able to make a well-formed AST from it.
+5. Another important thing I learned was how to use clearTimeout and setTimeout to simulate a dynamic typing experience for the user.

 ###Tech Stack###